Indonesia: Sulawesi - July 2010

 It's crowded in Bori.
 Amazing detail, in this village: there are... menhirs!
 Finally, standing stones, in the local style.

-It's a big ceremony, lasting several days.
-The deceased is someone important and the family is obviously rich: about twenty buffaloes and more than a hundred pigs will be slaughtered and butchered during the festivities.
+It is a big ceremony, which lasts several days.
+The deceased is an important person and the family is visibly rich: about twenty buffaloes and more than a hundred pigs will be slaughtered and butchered during the festivities.

 It smells like gravel, burnt flesh...
 Roasted pig atmosphere, Toraja style!
 The meat is then served to the guests.
 What's left over is distributed or preserved.

 In the Toraja country, the relationship to death is singular.
-The deceased is kept at home, embalmed, for long months if necessary (sometimes several years, it seems, time to raise enough money), until the day of the official funeral, which is always organized in July and August.
+The deceased is kept at home, embalmed, for many months if necessary (sometimes several years, it seems, until enough money is collected), until the day of the official funeral, which is always organized in July and August.

-As long as the ceremony has not taken place, the dead continues to be part of the world of the living.
-A bit like a person in a coma.
+As long as the ceremony has not taken place, the dead person continues to be part of the world of the living.
+A bit like a person in a coma would be here.

-I invite you to reread what I wrote in 2007 on the subject, three years ago, and to watch my little video of the time (while waiting to discover the new images I shot in Bori), by following the link below:
+I invite you to reread what I had already written in 2007 on the subject, three years ago, and to view my little video of the time (while waiting to discover the new images I shot in Bori), by following the link below:

 → Tana Toraja, it's stronger than you

 Updated on November 28, 2010 : That's it, the video made in Bori is online!
-It gives a good idea of the atmosphere that reigns during these traditional funeral ceremonies in Toraja country.
-To see it, just follow this link:
+It gives a good idea of the atmosphere during these traditional funeral ceremonies in Toraja country.
+To see it, just follow this link :

 → Funeral Toraja: the video